-Please visit: HEKUMA Automation LLC
+Please visit: HEKUMA GmbH

 Next month’s mammoth triennial plastics show in Düsseldorf, Germany, challenges injection molding machine builders to demonstrate technological leadership in addressing the needs of the marketplace.